abuyukyi101198/ece49022-billiards-trainer/README.md

         +--- README.md
 ```

-All the functions are intended to run on a Raspberry Pi.
+All functions are intended to run on a Raspberry Pi.